 Physicians’ Desk Reference – There are no adequate and well-controlled studies in pregnant women and quetiapine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 For further information, please refer to the Physicians’ Desk Reference or contact your Healthcare Provider.

 Reprotox Toxicology Center – Based on experimental animal studies, quetiapine is not expected to increase the risk of congenital anomalies.
 Quetiapine in a small series of cases did not increase the risk of birth defects.

-The American Pregnancy Association does not prescribe medication nor do we serve as a consult for medication use during pregnancy.
+The American Pregnancy Association does not prescribe medication, nor do we serve as a consult for medication use during pregnancy.
 It is imperative that you discuss the use of any medication during pregnancy with your health care provider.
-The purpose of this document is to provide you with information to support discussions with your health care provider.

-- Hudgson, Barbara and Kizior, Robert, Saunders Nursing Drug Handbook 2012, Elsevier, St. Louis, MO.
+Hodgson, Barbara, and Kizior, Robert, Saunders Nursing Drug Handbook 2012, Elsevier, St. Louis, MO.
 ISBN: 978-1-4377-2334-2.

 Briggs, Gerald, Freeman, Roger and Yaffe, Sumner, Drugs in Pregnancy and Lactation, 9th Ed., Wolters Kluwer/Lippincott Williams & 3.
 Wilkins, Philadelphia, PA.
 ISBN: 978-1-60831-708-0, 2011.

-Physicians’ Desk Reference (PDR), PDR Network, LLC, Motvale, NJ 07645 ISBN: 978-1-56363-780-3
+Physicians’ Desk Reference (PDR), PDR Network, LLC, Montvale, NJ 07645 ISBN: 978-1-56363-780-3

-Reproductive Toxicology Center, http://www.reprotox.org, agent # 4099
+Reproductive Toxicology Center, https://www.reprotox.org, agent # 4099